raspberrypilearning/smart-classroom/en/step_4.md

 For “lamp on” you could complain that it’s too dark or that you can’t see.
 For “lamp off” you could complain that it’s too bright.
 ![4 empty classes named fan_on, fan_off, lamp_on and lamp_off](images/full-buckets.png)

+--- collapse ---
+---
+title: Tips for selecting good examples
+---
++ **More examples!**: The more examples you give it, the better the computer should get at recognising your instructions.

++ **Try and be even**: Try and come up with roughly the same number of examples for each command.
+If you have a lot of examples for one command, and not the others, the computer might learn that command is more likely, so you’ll affect the way that it learns to recognise messages.

++ **Mix things up with your examples**: Try to come up with lots of different types of examples.
+For example, make sure that you include some long examples and some very short ones.
+--- /collapse ---
 --- /task ---

 In the next step you will train your machine to recognise any command and automatically put it in one of the 4 buckets based on the examples you have added.